Editing the Wentworth Letter

-I've asked around but haven't been able to discover why the Curriculum Committee deleted this passage.
+I've asked around but haven't been able to discover why the Curriculum Department deleted this passage.
 I'm left to wonder why.
 Here are some possibilities, and if anyone who reads this knows the real reason, let me know and I'll edit this post to explain it.

 1. Because it is no longer considered an "official position" the way Joseph Smith himself considered it.